nggit/tremolo-docs/routes.md

 ```

 ## Regular expression
-To be recognized as a string regex, at least the path must start with `^` or end with `$` character.
+To be recognized as a regex string, at least the path must start with `^` or end with `$` character.

 The following will match for example with http://example.com/page/12, http://example.com/page/101, and so on.